 You can train to manage your pelvic health symptoms so you can do everyday activities without being concerned about what may be happening with your vagina.
 Seeing a pelvic floor PT to get a professional assessment and training with a coach who has experience in working in the pelvic health field will get you there.

-Barbells For Lady Parts, a 12-week strength and conditioning program will prepare you for the long, snowy winter we have in store.
-If you’ve recently given birth or dealing with pelvic health symptoms life pelvic organ prolpase, stress urinary incontinence, or hip/ lower back pain and want to get back into high-impact training, click here to learn more.
+Strength And Lady Parts a 12-week strength and conditioning program will prepare you for the long, snowy winter we have in store.
+If you’ve recently given birth or dealing with pelvic health symptoms life pelvic organ prolapse, stress urinary incontinence, or hip/ lower back pain and want to get back into high-intensity training, click here to learn more.